Meralco Bolts: 2020–2024: Leading up to the championship

-2021 season

 The league now will play with two conferences, due to some lowering of regulations by the IATF.
 Now, Meralco without Baser Amer, after being traded to Blackwater for Mac Belo, was now led by Chris Newsome and Raymond Almazan.
 The Bolts reached the semifinals of the first conference facing the Magnolia Hotshots, but lost in six games.
 They reached the finals again in Governors' Cup, but again defeated by Ginebra in six games due to injuries occurred on Almazan.

-2022–23 season

 In the middle of Philippine Cup, Norman Black filed leave for personal reasons and replaced by Luigi Trillo for last five games of the elimination round.
 Trillo led the team to the first playoff victory against Barangay Ginebra in Game 3.
 Black returned after Game 1 loss against San Miguel Beermen and led the team to tie the series, but wasn't enough to win the series and lost in seven games.

 After a bad performance in Commissioner's Cup, they tapped K. J. McDaniels as their reinforcement in the Governors' Cup but they were defeated by eventual champions TNT Tropang Giga in the semifinals.

-2023–24 season

-Commissioner's Cup

 After years of service as head coach, Norman Black was now reassigned as team consultant and Luigi Trillo will replace him on the former position.
 In the Commissioner's Cup, parading Shonn Miller as their import, Bolts finished in the 5th place with 8–3 record tied with Ginebra and Phoenix, and the lowest of the three.
 Ended up with twice-to-win disadvantage, Meralco faced Phoenix Fuel Masters and forced a second game by winning the first game against Phoenix in a triple overtime and score of 116–107, thanks to a Cliff Hodge 20-point performance and Miller's 20 rebound game.
 But they are still eliminated in the second game 88–84, even three players scored 15 points.

-Philippine Cup

-Bolts did not duplicated the previous conference's win-loss record, but able to secure third-seed with winning quotient with other four teams (TNT, Rain or Shine, NLEX and Magnolia) with 6–5.
+Bolts did not duplicate the previous conference's win-loss record, but able to secure third-seed with winning quotient with other four teams (TNT, Rain or Shine, NLEX and Magnolia) with 6–5.
 In the best-of-three quarterfinals, they swept the NLEX Road Warriors.

-Ginebra Scare

 In the semifinals, the team faced their archrivals Barangay Ginebra.
 Game 1 and 5, Ginebra won by 4 points in both games; the Bolts eventually beat Barangay Ginebra in seven games despite being down from a 2-3 deficit.

-First Championship

 In the finals, they faced the San Miguel Beermen, who are dominated the conference and recently swept the Rain or Shine.
 After a Chris Newsome clutch basket in Game 6 and a June Mar Fajardo missed three-point shot, they won the finals series in 4–2, and grabbed their first championship in franchise history.

-2024–25 season

-Governors' Cup
+2024–present: Post-championship

 The team drafted CJ Cansino of UP Fighting Maroons, and tapped the services of Allen Durham as the team's import for the conference.